roih20/warcraft-builds/README.md

 In this example we searched the player **Notcow**

-This is the player's equipment:
+The player's equipment:

 ![Notcow equipment](/src/assets/notcow-equipment.png)

-This is the player's talents:
+The player's talents:

 ![Notcow talents](/src/assets/notcow-talents.png)